Milldrew/accendero-practical/readme.txt

 cd ./ngx-micro-blog && npm run start cd ./nestjs-micro-blog && npm run start:dev
 ================================================================
+Tests
+Pretty much all the testing was done via e2e and integration tests.
+With the exception of an angular unit test.
+I was using testing pre-commit and pre-push and iterating on the tests
+Every end point was tested.
+In order to run the api tests you need to create user with email and password foo. the tests are in the playwright folder.
+and: npm run
+will list the test commands.
 ================================================================
 This repository is for completing the Accendro Practical ───────────────────